Avoid These Pitfalls!

 - Grade Replacement Policy – So a course you stayed in did not go so well for you?
 Mason has a very forgiving course retake policy.
 Many courses can be repeated, with the new grade replacing the previous grade in your GPA calculation.
 Just please remember that this means the new grade stands, whether it has gone up or down!
 Also, this is not an unlimited license to repeat courses - there is a limit of three graded attempts.
-NOTE: “Topics” courses may NOT be repeated for grade replacement.
+NOTE: “Topics” courses usually may NOT be repeated for grade replacement.
 Examples of these courses include HIST 387: Topics in Global History or ARTH 399: Special Topics in the History of Art.
 These courses have been programmed to allow you to repeat the course number so that you can take different topics.
 Check the course listing in the University Catalog.
-If it says something like, “This course may be repeated for credit,” that means you can’t replace the grade.
+If it says something like, “This course may be repeated for credit,” that means you probably can’t replace the grade.
 For questions, see your advisor.